paolobarbolini/img-parts/README.md

 If you are looking for examples for the 0.1.1 version take a look at the [`0.1.x branch`](https://github.com/paolobarbolini/img-parts/tree/v0.1.x).

-The `img-parts` crate provides a low level api for reading and writing containers from various image formats.
+The `img-parts` crate provides a low level API for reading and writing containers from various image formats, and a high level API for reading and writing raw ICC profiles and EXIF metadata.

+Examples can be found in the `examples` directory on GitHub.

 It currently supports `Jpeg`, `Png` and `RIFF` (with some helper functions for `WebP`).